 Or how about home workout DVDs or fitness equipment:

-- You want to lose weight and get in shape. right?
+- If you’re like most people, you want to lose weight and get in better shape, right?

-- The solution is going to the gym and working out regularly
+- The solution is going to the gym 5-times a week and working out

 - The problem is that you don’t have time to go and gym memberships are expensive